 The differential diagnoses listed here are not exhaustive.

 Testicular torsion is a medical emergency and should ideally be treated within 6 hours of the onset of symptoms for the best chance of testicular salvage.
-Manual detorsion in the ER may be attempted prior to surgery for immediate pain relief, but should not delay transferring the patient to the OR.
+Manual detorsion in the emergency department may be attempted prior to surgery for immediate pain relief, but should not delay transferring the patient to the operating room.

 Exploratory surgery